digiaonline/redux-fetch-data/README.md

 ### Fetching data

 Instead of loading data in `componentWillMount`, move that logic to a static `fetchData` method.
 This method should return a promise.
-Make sure you only fetch data from your containers (top-level components), and pass down the data as props to sub-components.
+Also, make sure you only fetch data from your containers (top-level components), and pass down the data as props to sub-components.

 ```js